aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-sections/_index.md

 ### Adding Section Content

 If you want to copy and insert just the main text of a section excluding the section separator and section properties, use Section.PrependContent or Section.AppendContent passing a Section object for the content being copied.
 No new section is created; headers and footers are not copied.
 The former method inserts a copy of the content at the beginning of the section, while the latter inserts a copy of the content at the end of the section.
-The code sample below shows how to append content of an existing section.
+The code sample below demonstrates how to append content of an existing section.
 The number of sections in the document remains the same.
 You can download the template file of this example from here.

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Sections-AppendSectionContent-AppendSectionContent.cpp" >}}